McFlip/oils/README.md

 JWT_SECRET=eebilkitteh
 ```
 5. Set up the database - see bellow.
-6. Run the containers `docker-compose up` or `docker-compose -f docker-compose-back.yml` to just run the backend.
+6. Run the containers.
+Be sure to change the Docker image tag names to match your repo.
+Run `docker-compose up` to just run the backend or `docker-compose -f docker-compose.yml -f docker-compose-nginx.yml up` to run the full stack.

 ## MongoDB Deployment
 The development setup `docker-compose-dev` uses root access without a password.